 Fact: Legally, there is no rule around using money for a deposit.
 A deposit could be a gold watch, a car, live stock etc.

+Step 6.
 Checking the structural integrity of the property:

 The building and pest inspection report will give you detailed insights into the condition of the house’s interior, roof void, exterior, subfloor, and roof exterior.